nbdc-datahub/hbcd-docs/docs/datacuration/overview.md

 </div>
 </p>

-Tabulated and file-based data are all organized under the root `hbcd/` folder as follows:
+Tabulated and file-based data are organized under the root `hbcd/` folder as follows:

 <pre class="folder-tree">
 hbcd/